lsdroubay/C/softwaremanual/NormalLeastSquare.md

   }
 ```

-Initialize pointer and call function to solve the system
+Initialize pointer and call function to solve the LS problem

 ```c_cpp
   double* XX;